 As you all know I’m a big supporter of safe sex, you know, the kind that leaves you free of worries about an unplanned pregnancy or possible transmission of an STD.
 That said I hope this post will give you further insight to the options available and help you possibly find a method of protection thats right for you.

-Female Condoms are condoms designed to be worn by those with vaginas and are a valuable option for women who want to prevent sexually transmitted infection or unintended pregnancy.
+Female Condoms are condoms designed to be worn by those with vaginas and are a valuable option for those who want to prevent sexually transmitted infection or unintended pregnancy.

-Unlike the traditional male condom, the female condom gives women the control they need when it comes to applying and removing the product, they also have the advantage of not requiring a man to maintain an erection during use to keep it in place.
+Unlike the traditional condom, the female condom gives users the control they need when it comes to applying and removing the product, they also have the advantage of not requiring a partner to maintain an erection during use to keep it in place.

-Unfortunately the female condom does have its drawbacks; for starters it’s rather large and bulky, can often be heard during intercourse (a ‘crinkling’ noise that can be distracting), has a tendency to shift around during use (which may require repositioning it), is higher in price compared to male condoms and isn’t the easiest product to apply/insert or remove.
+Unfortunately the female condom does have its drawbacks; for starters it’s rather large and bulky, can often be heard during intercourse (a ‘crinkling’ noise that can be distracting), has a tendency to shift around during use (which may require re-positioning it), is higher in price compared to traditional condoms and isn’t the easiest product to apply/insert or remove.

-Aside from that, because the outer ring sits outside the vaginal opening, some females may feel self-conscious about the appearance.
-Just keep in mind that male condoms can also be seen externally and with the various types available, be it ribbed, colored or otherwise, they certainly can make a penis look pretty funny – balances out the score a bit if you ask me.
+Aside from that, because the outer ring sits outside the vaginal opening, some users may feel self-conscious about the appearance.
+Just keep in mind that traditional condoms can also be seen externally and with the various types available, be it ribbed, colored or otherwise, they certainly can make a penis look pretty funny – balances out the score a bit if you ask me.